SumoLogic/sumologic-kubernetes-collection/deploy/docs/v1_conf_examples.md

 **NOTE:** This will only send the logs to Sumo if the logs are being collected correctly at the FluentBit level with an input plugin.

-You can add a custom endpoint in the `values.yaml`:
+You can add a custom endpoint in `values.yaml`:

 ```yaml
 sumologic: